liweisu0/blog/docs/index.md

 ## About Me

 Hello!
-I'm Roland Su, a devops engineer passionate about technology and life.
+I'm Roland Su, a Java Web Engineer passionate about technology and life.
 I specialize in building scalable and efficient systems and love to create solutions that make a difference.

 ## What I Do

-- 💻 Currently working as a devops engineer
+- 💻 Currently working as a Java Web Engineer
 - 🌱 Learning new technologies and skills
 - 👯 Open to collaborate on interesting projects
-- 🎯 Focus areas: Linux, Cursor, AI, DevOps, Cloud, and more
+- 🎯 Focus areas: Java, Spring Boot, React, and more

 ## Quick Links